-In any event, FHFA does not exercise its power to transfer the Companies' assets in a vacuum, devoid of statutory goals or its own regulatory guidance.
-Again, the provision on which FHFA relies specifies that the agency may only transfer assets "as conservator or receiver," 12 U.S.C. § 4617(b)(2)(G) (emphasis added), and HERA instructs FHFA as conservator to "preserve and conserve" the Companies' assets, which FHFA has explained requires it to use its powers to "rehabilitate" the Companies for eventual return to normal business operations.
-Id. § 4617(b)(2)(D)(ii); 76 Fed.
+Second, Section 4617(b)(2)(G) specifies that the agency may only transfer assets "as conservator or receiver," 12 U.S.C. § 4617(b)(2)(G) (emphasis added).
+FHFA was never appointed receiver, of course, and as conservator, FHFA is charged by HERA with taking actions necessary and appropriate to "put [Fannie and Freddie] in a sound and solvent condition" and to "preserve and conserve [their] assets and property," id. § 4617(b)(2)(D), as discussed at length above.
+Again, as FHFA has explained outside the context of this litigation, these statutes require it to use its powers to "rehabilitate" the Companies for eventual return to normal business operations.
+76 Fed.
 Reg. at 35,730.
-And in a conservatorship context, FHFA lacks the authority to "transfer assets" to prevent, rather than to promote, rehabilitation of the Companies.
+The Net Worth Sweep has the purpose and effect of preventing the Companies from ever rebuilding capital so that they could be rehabilitated, and FHFA as conservator lacks the authority to "transfer assets" to prevent, rather than to promote, rehabilitation of the Companies.